The Living SEB Skills Project: A Living Resource for Review and Meta-Analysis of Social, Emotional, and Behavioral Skills

 Social, Emotional, and Behavioral Skills

-The Living SEB Project is grounded in the conceptualization of SEB skills proposed by Soto and colleagues (2021; 2022).
+The Living SEB Skills Project is grounded in the conceptualization of SEB skills proposed by Soto and colleagues (2021; 2022).
 In this framework, SEB skills are defined as the functional capacities individuals can draw upon to build relationships, pursue goals, think creatively, and regulate their emotions.
 After reviewing the various theoretical models of skills presented in the literature, Soto and colleagues (2022) identified 32 skills and organized them into five broad domains derived from the Big Five model of personality traits (McCrae & Costa, 1989).
 Importantly, skills are clearly distinguished from personality traits: whereas traits capture enduring patterns of thoughts, feelings, and behaviors, skills reflect what individuals can do when required.
 For example, a person may typically avoid public speaking (a trait tendency) but still be able to deliver an effective presentation when needed (a skill capacity).

 The five SEB skills domains, paralleling the Big Five personality traits, comprise: